I3S-ESSnet/Documents/ko-meeting/wp1/questionnaire-design-service.md

   - a back-office chain to manage the persistence of the Pogues specifications as well as the communication with the RMéS repository, and to invoke Eno for the generation of the questionnaire.
   - the Eno generator itself, which is available in two packagings: web service and application on the command line.

+The generated questionnaires can be of serveral types:

-The generated questionnaires, which are in XForms format, are run on the collection platform by the [Orbeon Server](http://www.orbeon.com/) engine.
+  - web forms in XForms format, ready to run on servers like the [Orbeon Server](http://www.orbeon.com/) engine (the possibility of running the forms on clients with libraries like [XSLTForms](http://www.agencexml.com/xsltforms.htm) has not been tested).
+  - paper questionnaires in PDF.
+  - questionnaire specifications in desktop format (Open Document), which describe precisely the questionnaire and can thus be used to implement them in formats that are not directly supported (e.g. Blaise).
+  - (in development) JavaScript/React components to include in a client application.

 It should be noted that the Pogues application is open source.
 Developments are conducted on the [GitHub](https://github.com/InseeFr/Pogues) software development platform.